 - Social media is not just about marketing – also about public relations, customer service, insight, new product development (and sales)

 Peter Leech (Social Shopping Labs): Social Commerce, Six Killer Ideas for 2011

 - Promotional Wall Posts to Fanbase: Measurability (High), Likelihood of Success (High), Level of Difficulty (High)

-- Facebook Advertising: Measurabilty (High), Likelihood of Success (Mid), Level of Difficulty (High)
+- Facebook Advertising: Measurability (High), Likelihood of Success (Mid), Level of Difficulty (High)

-- Facebook Promotions and Games: Measurabilty (Mid), Likelihood of Success (High), Level of Difficulty (Mid)
+- Facebook Promotions and Games: Measurability (Mid), Likelihood of Success (High), Level of Difficulty (Mid)